Human rights

 The City of Stockholm has three ombudsmen:

-The annual budget, adopted by the City Council, is the ultimate governing document for all the City’s operations.
-Completing policy documents establish and clarify how the City’s operations should operate and how they should be run.
+The annual budget, adopted by the City Council, is the overriding governing document for all the City’s operations.
+Supplementary policy documents establish and clarify how the City’s operations are to operate and how they should be run.

 Updated